-To prove (\ref{Eq.tnx.2}), we analyse separately both two terms in the left hand side of this expression.
-To this, we follow the steps in some proofs in CMS.
-Before, notice that in the computation of $\mathbf{E}_{x,\bf h}$ we can take $\bf X$ independent from all the remaining variables in the problem.
-In particular, for every \nin, we can consider that $\bf X$ is independent of $\textbf{W}_n$ where $\textbf{W}_n$ is either $\bL_n$ or $\bS_n$.
-Thus, we have that,
+To prove \eqref{Eq.tnx.2}, we analyse separately both terms on the left hand side of this expression.
+To do this, we follow the steps in some proofs in CMS.
+Before we do so, notice that, in the computation of $\mathbf{E}_{x,\bh}$, we can take $\bX$ independent from all the remaining variables in the problem.
+In particular, for every $n \in \mathbb{N}$, we can consider $\bX$ to be independent of $\textbf{W}_n$, where $\textbf{W}_n$ denotes either $\bL_n$ or $\bS_n$.
+Thus, we have that